 You'll know how many stitches to cast on either from swatching or from a pattern.
-Cast on these stitches and be careful to not cast on too tight.
+Cast on these stitches, and be careful not to cast on too tight.

 Step 2: Knit the Border

 Now it's time to knit the foundation rows of the blanket.
 The first rows will form the border of the blanket on one side.
-This will be a garter, seed or other stitch that doesn't curl like stockinette.
+This will be a garter, seed, or another stitch that doesn't curl like a stockinette.
 You will also knit a border on the beginning and end of the row as you continue on to the body.
-This will create a create a border on the other two sides of the blanket as you knit.
+This will create a border on the other two sides of the blanket as you knit.

 Step 3: Knit the Body

-Once the border is complete move on to the main body of the blanket.
+Once the border is complete, move on to the main body of the blanket.
 Here is where most of the knitting time is spent.
 Follow whatever pattern you'd like for the main part of the blanket.
 You'll memorize even complicated patterns after a few repetitions.
 Just pay attention to when the pattern changes or you need to create stripes by changing yarn colors.

 Step 4: Cast Off

-Once the final border is complete you're ready to cast off!
-Choose a stretchy cast off so the final edge isn't tighter than the others.
+Once the final border is complete, you're ready to cast off!
+Choose a stretchy cast-off so the final edge isn't tighter than the others.

 Step 5: Finishing

-Finishing includes tying in ends, seaming any pieces together and blocking.
+Finishing includes tying in ends, seaming any pieces together, and blocking.
 Knots used to secure the yarn result in loose ends.
 Weave these ends into the blanket stitches with a yarn needle and then cut them short.

 Blocking is a process that helps finish a piece by wetting it and allowing it to dry in a certain shape.
 Blocking a blanket is simple: wet it with water, arrange it on a flat surface and allow it to dry.
-The edges of the blanket will even out and the pattern becomes more defined.
+The edges of the blanket will even out, and the pattern becomes more defined.

 Blanket Knitting Tips

 Now it’s time to get knitting!
-Checkout these tips before you get started so you understand how to make a blanket.
+Check out these tips before you get started so you understand how to make a blanket.